 • to promote the circular economy and

-• to reduce the negative environmental impacts of packaging.
+• reduce the negative environmental impact of Packaging.

 In order to implement these objectives in a measurable manner, the PPWR introduces specific measures:

-• Minimum requirements for the recyclability of packaging
+• Minimum requirements on the recyclability of Packaging

 • labeling requirements for packaging materials